Have you got a big Qantas Frequent Flyer points balance and want to sell some or all of them?

 Brokers

-Sites include milesbuyer.com, themileageclub.com and buyflightmiles.com.
+Sites include milesbuyer.com, thepointsking.com, and buyflightmiles.com.

 Risks

-Selling your Qantas points is not without risk.
+Selling your Qantas Points is not without risk.
 As mentioned above, Qantas forbids their sale.

 The other risk you take by buying points through the grey market is you could get scammed.